unm-digital-history/campus-history/essays/duck-pond/index.md

 author: Mateo Quintana
 layout: unm-base
 date: 2019-04-11
+popup-teaser: A relaxing place for students to eat, study, or lounge around
+card-description: Built in 1975 people were hesitant about a landscaping project.During and even shortly after construction it was criticized heavily.
+It was eventually named by the students who adore it to this day.
+card-image: /essays/duck-pond/images/duck-pond-0002.png
+type: nature
+start: 1976
 ---

 # Duck Pond
 {% include figure.html class="img-left" width="75%" caption="A photo of the Pond taken shortly after completion. shows a distinct lack of foliage on the peninsula and surrounding area." src="images/duck-pond-0002.png" %}

 ## Yatoka Hall & Y-1